-Cleaning services can be diverse, ranging from general janitorial services in residential areas or university campuses to more specialist areas like cleaning in hospitals or working at height.
+Cleaning services can be diverse, ranging from general janitorial services in residential areas or university campuses, to more specialist cleaning contracts like cleaning in hospitals or working at height.

-At Executive Compass, we have completed multiple cleaning contracts, for services like office cleaning, educational establishments and commercial cleaning.
+At Executive Compass, we have completed multiple cleaning contracts for services like: office cleaning, laundry services, window cleaning services, deep clean, educational establishments and commercial cleaning.
 We regularly bid into client organisations that include:

 - Local Councils